jank-st/stm32U3_training_materials/spi/spi_cubemx.md

 ----!

 # LSE crystal and pinout
-- Configured Low Speed Clock `Crystal/Ceramic Resonator`
+- Configure Low Speed Clock `Crystal/Ceramic Resonator`
-- Already done in default configuration

 - Select PC13 as `GPIO_EXTI13` for wake up device from Stop1 mode and validate transferred data.
   - external pull-down on PC13 is not populated, `enable internal pull-down`